 After comparing the various methods of Moon Planting, I came to the conclusion that the traditional moon planting method, although the simplest to follow, made the most horticultural sense, and it works best for us.
 The basic rules, or principles, are described below.

 1. Avoid sowing, planting or taking cuttings from 12 hours before to 12 hours after the exact change of moon phase.

 The twelve hours immediately before and after the exact change of each phase is not a good time for sowing, planting, or taking cuttings.
 We have found that the increase or decrease of unfavourable energy is gradual and it will not have an obvious effect if you run an hour or so into this period when you have a lot of sowing or planting to do.
-While this is not a good period for sowing or planting, this time can be used to prepare beds, compost heaps, apply mulch, etc.
+While this is not a good period for sowing or planting, this time can be used to prepare beds or compost heaps, apply mulch, etc.

-3. FIRST QUARTER PHASE – the best time to sow or transplant fruiting annuals (we eat the fruit or seed bearing part), and flowering annuals, grains and melons.
-Also sow annual grasses, and green manures and apply liquid fertilisers.
+3. FIRST QUARTER PHASE – the best time to sow or transplant fruiting and flowering annuals (we eat the fruit or seed bearing part), and grains.
+Also sow annual grasses, green manures, and apply liquid fertilisers.
 Prune to encourage growth and deadhead roses and flowering annuals.
 Carry out grafting and budding.
 Mow lawns to encourage growth.
-This is the second best phase to sow or transplant leafy annuals (we eat the leaf or stem) and flowering annuals.
+This is the second best phase to sow or transplant leafy annuals (we eat the leaf or stem).

 5. LAST QUARTER PHASE – no sowing or planting during this phase.
-This is a good phase for attending to your soil; weeding, applying mulch, making compost, preparing manure teas, applying solid fertilisers and digging or ploughing, if necessary Prune to restrain growth, and mow lawns to slow growth during this phase.
+This is a good phase for attending to your soil; weeding, applying mulch, making compost, preparing manure teas, applying solid fertilisers and digging or ploughing, if necessary.
+Prune to restrain growth, and mow lawns to slow growth during this phase.